-Unlike many fulfillment service pricing models that charge for picking, packing, and shipping as separate line items, FBA fulfillment fees include every step of the fulfillment process.
+It’s different from any fulfillment service pricing model.
+Those charge for picking, packing, and shipping as separate line items.
+FBA fulfillment fees include every step of the fulfillment process.
 The fulfillment fee varies depending on the product size and shipping weight of the item being shipped.
 There are two main categories of item size: standard size and oversize.

-- Standard-size: A packaged unit that weighs 12 kg or less, measures 45 cm or less on its longest side, 34 cm or less on its median side, and 26 cm or less on its shortest side.
+- Standard size: A packaged unit that weighs 12 kg or less.
+It measures 45 cm or less on its longest side, 34 cm or less on its median side, and 26 cm or less on its shortest side.

 12 kg, 45 cm on its longest side, 34 cm on its median side, or 26 cm on its shortest side

 Whatever the fees change due to Amazon FBA or product variation, as you can see here, $1 more or less can be quite different.

 Obviously, the SKU max variable cost is US$21.2 by using the original FBA fees if we aim to achieve a 10% profit margin.
 Due to FBA fees going by US$1, this SKU can’t reach the targeted profit.
 Although it is still profitable (US$6), it reminds us variable costs can impact the final result.
 If FBA suddenly stops and we have to execute fulfill by merchants (FBM), it might lose money.

 Thus, I would suggest creating a table that includes all SKUs’ weight and size to calculate the fulfillment fees.
 So you can directly Vlookup the SKU and see the profit margin change in the profit calculator by using different fulfillment methods.